camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with a timer boundary event attached.](assets/process-instance-migration/migration-catch-event-source.png)

-First scenario, the catch event in the source process is identical to the catch event in the target process:
+In the first scenario, the catch event in the source process is identical to the catch event in the target process:

 This time we want to reset the timer and wait for the full week again.
 To achieve this for the example above, only a mapping between active user tasks `A` -> `A` must be provided.